What To Include In Your Regular Email Newsletter

 I always kick the weekly email’s main article off with a visual I’ve taken.
 Over the years, I’ve realised the importance of just being aware of the world around you.
 The opening image might have been taken on holiday or even on a weekend visit to the supermarket.
 It’s another way of building your own library with your unique stamp on it.

-Even though everyone receives the same email, its still personal.
+Even though everyone receives the same email, it’s still personal.

 An email newsletter is still a way to let people know you’re there speaking to them, one at a time.
 Always make sure it’s sent by you (make sure you verify your email so other inboxes know you are a good place read how to do it here) and take time to think about the different ways you can invite people to respond, reach out and comment.